mullenlucas/hello-rails-react/README.md

 - Inspiration
 - To all the collaborators for the Readme Template
 - The Microverse Team
+- Tutorial for setting-up this project taken from [this tutorial](https://betterprogramming.pub/react-with-rails-2022-bd28e1fcd355#ad0a)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>